England | Scotland | Wales | Northern Ireland | Ireland

 Or if you prefer, you can print out the Registration Form, New Patient Questionnaire and Your Data Sharing Preferences below.
 Please hand in your completed forms to reception together with some form of photographic ID (eg driving licence or passport).
 We are not able to register patients until we have received ALL completed forms.

-To allow us to provide you with as much help as you might need, please avoid busy periods wherever possible.
+To allow us to provide you with as much help as you might need, please avoid busy periods wherever possible when returning your paperwork.

 When you register, if you are over 16, we as that you provide a urine sample which you will need to give us before 11:00.